+• We will contribute to society through our welding solution business that meets the needs of our customers by providing distinctive products and services globally, including welding materials with lower environmental impact (solid wire with no copper coating); our REGARCTM welding process, which significantly reduces the amount of spatter generated; and our automation solutions (robotic welding systems for hull assembly in shipbuilding).

 - .
-We will contribute to society through our welding solution business that meets the needs of our customers by providing distinctive products and services globally, including welding materials with lower environmental impact (solid wire with no copper coating); our REGARCTM welding process, which significantly reduces the amount of spatter generated; and our automation solutions (robotic welding systems for hull assembly in shipbuilding). - enhances the anti-corrosion performance of chassis components, an issue that arises when reducing the weight of automobiles. - Using AI to increase the functionality of welding robots, we will achieve the same quality of welding as skilled welders and contribute to customers' monozukuri (manufacturing) in terms of both efficiency and quality. - information on welding and solutions for welding-related problems.
+We will contribute to reducing the weight of transportation equipment through developing, jointly with our customer, a welding process that reduces slag generation and enhances the anti-corrosion performance of chassis components, an issue that arises when reducing the weight of automobiles. - · Using Al to increase the functionality of welding robots, we will achieve the same quality of welding as skilled welders and contribute to customers' monozukuri (manufacturing) in terms of both efficiency and quality. - We will bring our problem-solving assistance closer to the customer through the KOBELCO WELDING smartphone app, which gives customers access to technical information on welding and solutions for welding-related problems.

-- The only company in Japan offering a total menu of welding materials, robot systems, power sources, and processes - · Ability to propose solutions based on thorough on-site focus and quick responses · Largest sales organization for welding materials and welding systems in the - Japanese welding industry
+- The only company in Japan offering a total menu of welding materials, robot systems, power sources, and processes - Ability to propose solutions based on thorough on-site focus and quick responses - Largest sales organization for welding materials and welding systems in the Japanese welding industry